Various deals in the last few weeks and months in East Africa

 - The Competition Authority authorized the acquisition of a further 40% of Two Rivers Lifestyle Centre by OMP Africa Investment Company (Old Mutual.)
 Also at Two Rivers, Carrefour has signed a 7-year lease that guarantees some exclusivity.

-- The Competition Authority authorized the acquisition of Yako Supermarket by Nakumatt Holdings, on condition that the merged entity shall retain all two hundred and eighty three (283) employees of Yako Supermarkets.
+- The Competition Authority authorized the acquisition of Yako Supermarket by Nakumatt Holdings, on condition that the merged entity shall retain all 283 employees of Yako Supermarkets.

 - Suppliers adopted Uchumi’s revival plan that included convert half of the debt owed to them into equity but Uchumi’s largest shareholder, Jamii Bora Bank, said they were duped in investing in the chain two years ago.